 All counseling sessions are free, voluntary, and confidential.
-The services are available by appointment to fee-paying students enrolled for at least six semester hours.
+The services are available by appointment.
+The services are available by appointment to to fee-paying students enrolled for at least six semester hours.
 Graduate students enrolled for thesis or dissertation hours also are eligible.
 In addition to counseling with individual students, the Center offers couples (significant others) and group counseling.
 General counseling groups are ongoing and reconstituted each semester.
 Participants work on a variety of issues.
 There are also special focus groups such as Bridges (a support group for graduate African-American women), an eating disorders group, and a discussion group for LD/ADHD.
 Appointments and further information may be obtained by calling 859.257.8701 or by coming to the Center, 301 Frazee Hall.